BParkHNLs/HNLsGen/README.md

 The ```genHelper.py``` is now deprecated.

 ### Notes for Bc production
-We currently shower Bc+ events, starting from LHE files produced by someone else.
+We currently shower Bc+ events, starting from existing LHE files.

 The LHE => ROOT conversion is done via ```cmsDrivers/BHNL_Bc_LHEtoRoot_TEMPLATE.py``` and submitted via ```slurm/submitter_lhegen.py```